-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 - no less than IDR 25 billion for Sharia units in insurance companies; and

-- no less than IDR 50 billion for Sharia unit in reinsurance companies;
+- no less than IDR 50 billion for Sharia units in reinsurance companies;

 - a guarantee fund in a minimum of 20% of the required minimum equity; and